LiskHQ/lisk-docs/docs/building-on-lisk/interacting-with-the-blockchain.md

 const signer = new ethers.Wallet(privateKey, provider);
 // Send 1 ether to an ens name. const tx = signer.sendTransaction({
-    to: "lisk.eth",
+    to: "0x5e1A92F84cA1CE280B3Cb29d79C3368f45b41EBB",
-    value: ethers.parseEther("1.0")
+    value: ethers.parseEther("0.01")
 });
 ```

 :::info
-`PRIVATE_KEY` is the private key of the wallet to use when creating the signer.
+`PRIVATE_KEY` is the private key of the account that is to be used when creating the `signer` object.
 :::

+The receiving account's balance will increment by `0.01` ETH once the transaction execution is successful.
 ## Interacting with smart contracts

 You can use ethers.js to interact with a smart contract on Lisk by instantiating a `Contract` object using the ABI and address of a deployed contract: